wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/110-submission-ballard-to-barnes.md

 ---
+doc_date: '1967-05-19'
+doc_num: 110
+doc_order: 110
+naa_refs:
+- naa_barcode: 3111643
+  naa_control_symbol: 1967/1700
+  naa_series: A452
+  reference: '[NAA: A452, 1967/1700]'
-title: "110 Submission, Ballard To Barnes"
+title: Submission, Ballard To Barnes
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9618
 vol_id: 26
-doc_date: 1967-05-19
-barcode: 3111643
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 110 Submission, Ballard To Barnes

 Canberra, 19 May 1967

 Secret

  **Visit to Papua and New Guinea by Indonesian Ambassador**

-The Administrator has reported on the visit to Papua and New Guinea by the Ambassador for Indonesia, Major-General Kosasih, 1 accompanied by his Military Attache, Colonel Sudiono,2 and Third Secretary, Mr. Mozes Weror.
+The Administrator has reported on the visit to Papua and New Guinea by the Ambassador for Indonesia, Major-General Kosasih, [1](#f1) accompanied by his Military Attache, Colonel Sudiono,[2](#f2) and Third Secretary, Mr. Mozes Weror.
 The main points in the Administrator’s report are—

-(i) There was an orderly demonstration at the airport on April 13th by approximately 50 West Irianese, numbers of whom carried banners protesting about the Indonesian depredations and mal-administration in West Irian;3
+(i) There was an orderly demonstration at the airport on April 13th by approximately 50 West Irianese, numbers of whom carried banners protesting about the Indonesian depredations and mal-administration in West Irian;[3](#f3)

 (ii) The interest expressed in economic development in Papua and New Guinea;